Hirschsprung (HERSH-sproong) disease affects the large

 it can run in families.
 It also affects boys more often than girls.
 Children with

-and genetic heart conditions also have an increased risk of Hirschsprung disease.
+heart conditions also have an increased risk of Hirschsprung disease.

 How Is Hirschsprung Disease Diagnosed?